Cookie Settings

 3

 “There are a lot of factors that determine the cost of a Zimbabwe safari.
-As a guideline, you can expect prices for a 7-day mid-range private tour to start at about US$2200 per person, while luxury packages start at around US$3300 per person.
-Most budget-friendly is a supported self-drive safari.
+As a guideline, you can expect prices for a 7-day mid-range private tour to start at about US$2,200 per person, while luxury packages start at around US$3,300 per person.
+Most budget friendly is a supported self-drive safari.
 You’ll be kitted out with a sturdy 4x4 and camping gear, and all bookings will be made for you.
 While this might be appealing to people wanting full independence, most visitors prefer a guided tour.
 There are plenty of different tours available in different price brackets.
 You have the choice of joining a group tour, where some costs are shared, or booking a private holiday.
 However, the biggest cost difference between tours is the level of accommodation.
 The cheapest option is a camping trip.
 Going up from camping are different kinds of lodgings ranging from budget no-frills parks accommodation to five-star luxury lodges in private concessions.
 Road safaris are great as they give you a chance to see the countryside away from the parks, but more costly fly-in safaris are more comfortable and time-efficient.
-I recommend getting a few quotations before booking a safari in Zimbabwe. ”
+I recommend getting a few quotations before booking a safari in Zimbabwe.”

-Which animals can I expect to see on a safari in Zimbabwe?
+Which animals can I expect to see?

 5

 “Zimbabwe offers a wide range of accommodation styles suiting different budgets.
-The cheapest accommodation inside the parks (aside from camping) are the government national parks chalets and cottages.
+The cheapest accommodation inside the parks (aside from camping) are the government national parks’ chalets and cottages.
 These are basic self-catering units, often in need of some maintenance.
 For better service and ambience, there are usually several privately owned lodges and camps available too.
 Top safari lodges tend to be fully inclusive of guided activities, meals and even drinks.
 There is plenty of accommodation in the towns too, especially in tourist hot spots, such as Vic Falls.
 There you’ll have the choice between owner-managed B&Bs, big luxury hotels, friendly guesthouses, safari lodges and backpacker hostels.”

 6